 Moreover, in service industries you need to rigorously track how much time your employees spend on each of your client accounts, and ensure that it’s reflected in the amount you invoice them each month.
 Spending too much time on accounts that aren’t making any profit is a costly mistake.

 Tracking how much time is spent on activities that can’t be attributed to any one account can make a big difference to your cash flow.

 Understanding these costs properly—being aware, for example, that an external consultant costs more per hour than an employee—and taking action means you’re in a better position to act decisively and drive costs down.

 And that applies to all your other business expenses too.
 Whether that’s finding cheaper utility providers, or choosing to print your company brochures using a less expensive finish, you should keep a close eye on costs and deploy appropriate internal purchasing approval processes.

 Conquer end-of-year submissions

-At the end of each year you will have to submit accounts for your business, and subsequently pay tax on your profits.
+At the end of each year you will have to submit accounts for your small business, and subsequently pay tax on your profits.
 While you will have time to budget for the tax bill itself, the operational impact of end-of-year accounting can be punishing if you are poorly prepared.

 To make your life easier, file away all invoices, receipts, remittances and any other accounting paperwork at the end of each month, in chronological order, so that it’s ready for easy retrieval and submission with your accounts.